ammarhakim/gkylzero/.github/ISSUE_TEMPLATE/design_review.md

 # Design Review

+_Italicized text may be removed for final submission_

 ## Overview

 Description: _Provide a brief overview of the feature or change.
 Explain its purpose, scope, and intended outcome._